aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-tasks/split-tasks/_index.md

 url: /net/split-tasks/
 ---

 Sometimes it is not possible to complete a task as scheduled and it needs to be split into two or more parts.
-Aspose.Tasks supports this Microsoft Project feature.
+Aspose.Tasks for .NET supports this Microsoft Project feature.

 ## **Splitting Tasks**
 The [SplitParts](https://apireference.aspose.com/tasks/net/aspose.tasks/task/properties/splitparts) property exposed by the [Task](https://apireference.aspose.com/tasks/net/aspose.tasks/task) class is used to determine the split parts of a task whereas [SplitTask](https://apireference.aspose.com/tasks/net/aspose.tasks/resourceassignment/methods/splittask) method exposed by the [ResourceAssignment](https://apireference.aspose.com/tasks/net/aspose.tasks/resourceassignment) class is used to split a single task into multiple parts.
 SplitParts returns a collection of split parts whereas SplitTask method accepts start date, finish date and calendar arguments to split the task.